HyungJune/AlgorithmSelfStudy/Problems/Count of Smaller Numbers After Self.md

     }
 }
 ```
-- Compare all numbers in the nums array
 - Extract a number in the index 0.
 We call it as the comparing number.
 - compare it with other numbers in the nums array
 - When comparing the numbers, the count increase if the other numbers are bigger than the comparing number.